insertish/christmas-modpack/README.md

   This would cause the server to hang between 30 seconds to over 60 seconds causing server to crash.

+- Disabled Quark's "Gold Bars" building.

+  Would cause the server to crash when going into the Nether.

 - Disable Optifine nag screen in Twilight Forest.

   This modpack is intended for a server, OF shouldn't mess with worldgen.